ManojReddyCenturyLink/biw-and/README.md

 - Before committing, be sure to do a '*Reformat Code*' and '*Optimize Imports*'.
  Sometimes, a reformatting of code can produce some odd line breaks.
 Fix those and and do '*Reformat Code*' again.
 - Unit Testing
  Avoid mocking (MockK) if you can and use fakes instead (provide your own test/dummy implementations of dependent interfaces).
-Reserve mocks only for services and other edge-of-the-world classes and components that can't be easily faked.
+Reserve mocks only for services and other edge-of-the-world classes and components that can't be easily faked and for verifying behavior.

+## Notes
+We did not include the library for Functional Programming for Kotlin called **Arrow**.
+Currently, we only use the sum-type `Either` and including the Arrow library would bring in too much code.
+Instead, we opted to implemented our own version of `Either`, closely matching the one from Arrow.

+This README.md document is a living document and it is only a guideline.
+When things change, are re-thought, please don't forget to update this document as well to make our devs' lives a little easier.
+Thank you!